WildlifeSouth.com Wildlife and Nature Locations

 - Joe Kegley

-None to speak of at Landsford Canal State Park.
+There is no wilderness experience to speak of at Landsford Canal State Park.
 The park is very popular and you will end up sharing it with others.
-This particular outing visitors were at the gate waiting for it to be opened.
+On this particular outing visitors were at the gate waiting for it to be opened.
+Generally folks waiting early at the gate are there for either fishing or birding.

 Many species of birds inhabit the Landsford Canal State Park area, though most are extremely hard to photograph.
-Most keep their distance and rarely perch for a long enough period to position a tripod for a shot.
-I spent 9 hours in the field with my expert birding friend and probably got less than 10 useable photographs.
+The songbirds keep their distance and rarely perch long enough to position a tripod for a shot.
+You will need a very long lenses (500mm plus) if your intent is to photograph the songbirds.

-If you are not familiar with the bird species in the area, specifically knowing their individual calls and songs, then I strongly suggest going with a person who is.
-I dare say I would not have gotten any photographs without my birding friend's knowledge.
+If you are not familiar with the bird species in the area, specifically knowing their individual calls and songs, then I strongly suggest going with a person who does.
+I dare say I would not have gotten any photographs without our knowledge of bird songs and bird calls.

-• Long Telephoto Lens - You can not have enough reach when trying to photograph songs birds
+• Long Telephoto Lens - You can not have enough reach when trying to photograph songbirds so bring a long lens.

-• Canoe/Kayak - Should you decide to explore the rock shoals of the Catawba River.
-Also a canoe/kayak would probably be your best means of positioning yourself for photographing the Rocky Shoals Spider Lilies during late May.
+• Canoe/Kayak - Should you decide to explore the rock shoals of the Catawba River bring a kayak.
+Also a canoe/kayak would probably be your best means of positioning yourself for photographing the rocky shoals spider lilies during late May.

-Landsford Canal State Park is located appoximately 13 miles southeast of Rock Hill SC off of US 21.
+Landsford Canal State Park is located approximately 13 miles southeast of Rock Hill SC off of US 21.

 Landsford Canal State Park Map (Google interactive map)